Ain’t Your Typical Trailer Boy

 Exploring the Stereotype of Mobile Home Living

 When most people think of mobile homes, what comes to mind may be very stereotypical.
 I mean, who hasn’t seen the guy on your local news talking about how a tornado wrecked his trailer with a beer in one hand, while his kid and cigarette are in the other?
 All while yelling at his spouse and kids in the background.

 Mobile homes can have such a negative stereotype.
-For my family and most folks who live in a Manufactured Homes this isn’t the case.
-I didn’t even know mobile homes had a stereotype until I heard Jeff Foxworthy’s You Might be a Redneck.
+For my family and most folks who live in manufactured homes, this isn’t the case.
+I didn’t even know mobile homes had a stereotype until I heard Jeff Foxworthy’s, “You Might be a Redneck.”

-Of course, you are going to see shows like Trailer Park Boys and countless videos and memes that just add to the image that people may already have.
-The reality is Mobile homes are just not the same anymore and neither should be the stereotype.
-You might still see the stereotype from time to time, because let’s face it some stereotypes have some truth to them, but a mobile home doesn’t define the family, it is the family that makes it a home.
+Of course, you are going to see shows like, “Trailer Park Boys” and countless videos or memes that just add to the stigmas.
+The reality is, mobile homes are just not the same anymore, so the stereotype should be a thing of the past.
+A mobile home doesn’t define the family, it is the family that makes it a home.